gayeongpark/gayeongpark.github.io/_posts/2024-09-06-MEDIA-AND-CONNECTORS.md

     ![coaxial](../assets/img/networkFundamental/networking-coaixal_cable_01_mobile.jpg)

-    - Standard coaxial cables(RG-6, RG-59) are common in broadcasting and broadband systems (e.g., cable TV) because these cables are being used to carry data at **high speeds over longer distances**.
+    - Standard coaxial cables(RG-6, RG-59) are common in broadcasting and broadband systems (e.g., cable TV) because these cables are being used to carry data at **high speeds over medium-range distances**.
 RG-6 cables support up to **1 Gbps for 300 meters**.
 It is used to support faster Internet speeds when using a cable model.

     - Direct Attach Copper (DAC) Cables are the newer form of coaxial cabling and fixed assembly copper cables used to connect network hardware (switches, routers, servers).
 Cost-effective and consume less power than fiber. **Support up to 100 Gbps for short distances (15 meters for active cables, 7 meters for passive)**.
 These cables are suitable for interconnect applications between two servers, routers, switches, or other devices.